 The powerful history of the city of Tornio

-Since the last Ice Age, the Tornio River Valley has been inhabited in continuum.
-As the population migrated to live by the three main rivers in the region, the Europeans found the North and its desirable products of the nature as well; the salmon, the hides and furs of reindeer and other animals in Lapland, which, eventually were brought to the Tsar of Russia as well.
+Since the last Ice Age, the Tornio River Valley has been inhabited in a continuum.
+As the population migrated to live by the three main rivers in the region, the Europeans found the North and its desirable products of nature as well; the salmon, the hides, and furs of reindeer and other animals in Lapland, which, eventually were brought to the Tsar of Russia as well.

 The golden years of log floating

 Since the 1890’s log floating has strongly characterized the life in the Sea Lapland region.
 Timber was transported from Lapland along the rivers to the sawmills in Kemi and Tornio.
 Workers to the logging sites and to the log floating in Lapland arrived from all over Finland.

 Work on the logging sites was done in the winter, from November to March.
 As the spring floods arrived, the logs were floated along the Kemi- and Tornio Rivers through, in all and all, the over 7000 km long log-floating lanes.
 Log floating came to its end in 1991; a historical monument erected in the honor of the golden days and several buildings related to the business, are still to be seen in the area.

 Kemi Oy (Ltd), the very first paper mill in North of Finland was established in 1893, helping the region to quickly turn into one of the most important centres of wood processing industry in all of Finland.
 The second paper mill Veitsiluoto Oy (Ltd) was established in 1932.
 Nowadays the mills are known as the Metsä Group Oyj (Corp) and the Stora Enso Oyj (Corp).

 The ferrochrome factory in Tornio and the chrome mine in Kemi were established for the refinement of stainless steel in 1960.
 Nowadays the factory is known as the Outokumpu Chrome Oyj (Corp).